How does the switching power supply energy storage inductor store energy

 - How much electricity can a 60000mah energy storage power supply store

-- How to connect the bidirectional inverter energy storage power supply
+- How is the outdoor energy storage power supply field

 - How much does the japanese mobile energy storage power supply cost